mjordan/createbag/README.md

 * Uses standard file/directory picker to allow user to select which directory to create Bag from.
 * BagIt tags can be defined in a config file.
 * The option (set in the config file) to copy the contents of the selected directory to specific location before creating the Bag.
+Note that since the Bag is created from the copy, checksums are generated for the copies, not the original files.

 ## Python dependencies